|

 SWCPC 524

-Includes images of men in military clothing with barracks in background,
+Includes images of men in military clothing with barracks in background and the bunks where they slept.

 Lincoln County, New Mexico